-Be prepared for your NDIS Plan Meeting by learning from experienced NDIS service provider Extended Families.
+Be prepared for your NDIS Plan Meeting and learn from experienced NDIS service provider Extended Families.
 We are pleased to invite you to our Annual Volunteer Celebration and Annual G...

 Living with a disability can be difficult.
 We support people aged 0-30 and their families in Melbourne and the Mornington Peninsula to build friendships and connect with their community.Read More